 On October 28, 2022, the Company entered into the Bain Investment Agreement and the investment agreement (the "AEI Investment Agreement") with AE Industrial Partners Fund II, LP ("AEI Fund II") and AE Industrial Partners Structured Solutions I, LP ("AEI Structured Solutions", and together with AEI Fund II, "AEI").
-Pursuant to the AEI Investment Agreement, the Company issued 40,000 shares of the Preferred Stock to AEI, for an aggregate purchase price of \$40.0 million and, pursuant to the Bain Investment Agreement, the Company issued 40,000 shares of the Preferred Stock to AEI, for an aggregate purchase price of \$40.0 million.
-Bain subsequently acquired an additional 10,000 shares of Preferred Stock from AEI for an aggregate purchase price of \$10.0 million.
-Following the foregoing transactions, Bain holds 50,000 shares of Preferred Stock and AEI holds 30,000 shares of Preferred Stock (collectively, the "Purchased Shares").
+Pursuant to the AEI Investment Agreement, the Company issued 40,000 shares of the Preferred Stock to AEI, for an aggregate purchase price of \$40.0 million.
+Bain subsequently acquired an additional 10,000 shares of Preferred

+Stock from AEI for an aggregate purchase price of \$10.0 million.
+On May 1, 2023 and November 1, 2023, the Company issued additional shares of Preferred Stock as a PIK (defined below) to Bain and AEI in aggregate amounts of 7,741.45 and 4,708.53, respectively.
+Following the foregoing transactions, Bain holds 57,741.45 shares of Preferred Stock and AEI holds 34,708.53 shares of Preferred Stock (collectively, the "Purchased Shares").